BraedenGiasson/Project-WPF/WPF Project/WPF Project/Overview.md

   - Remove item()
   - Update item()
   - Shopping List()
-  - General Report()
   - Load items()
   - Save items()
+  - See UML diagram for further details

 ## Interface

-- int AvailableQuantity();
-- int MinimimQuantity();
-- bool CheckQuantity();
+- bool MinimimQuantity(Model model);

 ## Development Approach

 1. **Understanding the problem.**

-   We want to build an inventory tracker for a car dealership.
+   We want to build an inventory tracker for an Audi dealership.
+We except to be able to have functionality

+   to add models to the inventory.
+We also except to be able to load models from a file.

 2. **Formulating the problem.**

-   Input: The car the dealership wants to add to its inventory
+   Input: Loading models from a file, and adding cars via the add button.

-   Output: A list of cars available at the dealership
+   Output: A list of Audi models currently in the inventory, displayed in a table format.

 3. **Developing the application .**

-   See UML diagram for further details on the application.
+   See UML diagram for further developing details on the application.

 4. **Implementing the application.**

    We will be using WPF and C# to implement our application.

+   WPF makes perfect to implement our application, since the UI is very powerful, and has great functionality for building small apps.

 5. **Testing.**

-   (will add later)
+   We tested with data from loading from a file.
+We changed quantity fields, we inputted wrong values, we tried saving continuously,

+   we deleted rows, we tried clicking buttons when we couldn't.

+   All these tests that we performed, passed!

 ## Future Work
 We want to be able to have a list to be able to create your own car (customize).